learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-sgharms-test-webdev-fund/README.md

 ## Introduction

-When we started this module we mentioned that one of the core uses of nested data structures is doing data processing on them.
+When we started this module we mentioned that one of the core uses of nested data structures are doing data processing on them.
 We're going to pick out three specific types of processing here:

 * Displaying the nested structure
 * Transforming the nested structure into a new structure
 * Transforming the nested structure into a result

-In each of these sections we're going to give you a bit of "reference code."
+In each of these sections, we're going to give you a bit of "reference code."
 Reference code is code that's a little generic and probably doesn't solve any _real_ problem, but which is kept intentionally ***very simple*** so that you can see how it might be adapted to your particular need.
 Some people call these